graphql/graphql-spec/spec/Section 3 -- Type System.md

   provided, the GraphQL Server must add it to the payload.
 - `initialCount: Int` - The number of list items the server should return as part of the initial response.
 If omitted, defaults to `0`.

+Note: The ability to defer and/or stream parts of a response can have a potentially significant impact on application performance.
+Developers generally need clear, predictable control over their application's performance.
+It is highly recommended that GraphQL servers honor the `@defer` and `@stream` directives on each execution.
+However, the specification allows advanced use-cases where the server can determine that it is more performant to not defer and/or stream.
+Therefore, GraphQL clients _must_ be able to process a response that ignores the `@defer` and/or `@stream` directives.
+This also applies to the `initialCount` argument on the `@stream` directive.
+Clients _must_ be able to process a streamed response that contains a different number of initial list items than what was specified in the `initialCount` argument.